 download pdf

-The Bluesky is a data collection framework in python
+Bluesky (https://blueskyproject.io/bluesky/) is a data collection framework in python. it can be installed this way using pip:

 pip install bluesky